platformsh/platformsh-docs/docs/src/development/email.md

 {{< tiered-feature "Enterprise" >}}

-To ensure a maximum delivery rate as an email sender, you can request to enable DKIM on your domain.
+Enterprise or Elite customers can request to enable DKIM on their domain.

-You can request DKIM to be enabled on either Dedicated or Grid sites.
+DKIM improves the delivery rate as an email sender, and can be enabled on either your Dedicated or Grid sites.

+### Enable DKIM on your domain

-Simply open a support ticket with the domain that you wish to enable DKIM on.
+1. Open a support ticket with the domain that you wish to enable DKIM on.
+2. Update your DNS configuration with the `CNAME` and `TXT` records (for SPF) that our Support team will provide in the ticket.
+3. Our automation tools will check every 15 minutes the expected DNS records, before proceeding with validation.

+{{< note>}}
-Once enabled, you can setup your TXT record to include your account ID (see [SendGrid's SPF setup guidelines](https://docs.sendgrid.com/ui/account-and-settings/spf-records#custom-spf-records):
+The TXT record to include your account ID (see [SendGrid's SPF setup guidelines](https://docs.sendgrid.com/ui/account-and-settings/spf-records#custom-spf-records) will look like this:

 ```txt
 >v=spf1 include:u17504801.wl.sendgrid.net -all
 ```

+{{< /note >}}

 ## Enabling/disabling email